Stage 17 – Uzbekistan, Afghanistan & Turkmenistan: Turkestan [1/2]

 To the east of the citadel, one may walk down a breach in the old walls into the villages which dot the surrounding farmland.
 Graves here are marked with poles bearing the Shi’ite symbol of a hand and are tied with colourful pennants in a manner which reminds me of the Sufi shrines of Sindh.
 It was indeed from this region of Central Asia that Sufism penetrated the Sub-continent.
 Though having declined greatly in popularity in recent decades, Balkh has strong Sufi connotations, for it was for some time at least, the home of Jalal ad-Din Mohammad Balkhi, better known as Rumi.
 Perhaps the most famous of the Sufi philosopher-poets or polymaths, Rumi was one of Asia’s great thinkers and remains a household name to Muslims across the region.
 His most famous work, Masnavi, is an epic poem of 50,000 lines and is one of the greatest works of the Persian language.

 We ask after the great man’s home as we walk through villages populated by friendly Uzbek farmers.
-In the village of Hoja Gholaq, amidst a scene of muddy farmland and mud-brick houses which can hardly have changed since the 13th Century, we are directed to the ruined khanaqah (meeting place of a Sufi brotherhood) where Rumi’s father taught, and where the young boy is said to have grown up.
+In the village of Hoja Gholaq, amidst a scene of muddy farmland and mud-brick houses which can hardly have changed since the thirteenth century, we are directed to the ruined khanaqah (meeting place of a Sufi brotherhood) where Rumi’s father taught, and where the young boy is said to have grown up.
 A few arches and part of the dome still stand, but there is otherwise no sign as to the alleged historical importance of the ruins we are looking at.
 Locals tell us that the great man was born here, but like Hazrat Ali, and many historical other figures, his birthplace is somewhat speculative.
 Evidence suggests that Rumi was in fact born in Vakhsh in present-day Tajikistan, before his family moved back to Balkh, only to escape a few years later to Konye in modern-day Turkey, shortly before the oncoming slaughter of the Mongol invasion.
 Whatever the truth, the ruins are an intriguing find, and it’s a touching remnant of the import of Balkh that these farmers bring him into their folklore and customs, 802 years after his birth.